HashashinMaster/sewing_management/README.md

 3. Run your container: `docker run -p 3000:3000 nextjs-docker`.

-You can view your images created with docker images
+You can view your images created with: `docker images`

 # App Demo